Diamondbacks 3, Pirates 2 (10)

 Diamondbacks 3, Pirates 2 (10): Andy Marte drove in the winning run by beating out a fielder’s choice as Arizona outlasted visiting Pittsburgh to earn a split of the four-game series.

 Tuffy Gosewisch doubled off Mark Melancon (1-3) with one out in the 10th and moved to third when ball four to Nick Ahmed got away for a wild pitch.
-Marte followed and grounded to shortstop but the Pirates could not turn the double play as second baseman Jayson Nix’s throw deflected off the hand of Ahmed as Gosewisch crossed with the winning run.
+Marte followed and grounded to shortstop but the Pirates could not turn the double play as Gosewisch crossed with the winning run.

 Evan Marshall (4-2) stranded runners at second and third in the top of the 10th to keep it tied while Gosewisch, Mark Trumbo and Ender Inciarte each recorded two hits for the Diamondbacks.
 Andrew McCutchen drove in the tying run in the eighth for Pittsburgh, which remains 1 1/2 games behind first-place Milwaukee in the National League Central.